isb-cgc/readthedocs/docs/source/sections/webapp/project_data_upload.rst

 * Gene Expression

-  The Gene Expression matrix file has two required column:
+  The Gene Expression matrix file has two required columns:

   * **Name**: This is the accession number for the gene
   * **Description**: This is the gene symbol for the gene